-• If you need to stay extra weeks over the Summer, there is limited availability in en-suite accommodation at DRA.
-Simply make a request to the Accommodation Services Team (accommodation@st-andrews. ac.uk).
+- As a returner, you can specify your preference for room and hall in your application but remember that your first preference is not guaranteed. - You can apply as a group of friends, or as an individual. - If you need to stay extra weeks over the Summer, there is limited availability.
+You can make a request to the Accommodation Services Team (accommodation@st-andrews.ac.uk).

-For academic session 2023-24
+For academic session 2025-26